xandrus/moosefs-docker-cluster/README.md

 Your MooseFS Docker cluster is persistent.
 It means all files you created in the /mnt/moosefs folder will remain there even after turning containers off.
 MooseFS disks are now mounted in host `./data` directory.

-# Warning

-Chunkservers are paired with Master server, so if you destroy the machine with master server you will not be able to access your data.
-Data will still be there in volumes (`./data` directory) but chunkservers will not want to connect to the new Master server.

 # Docker Hub